SUNY Cortland Tobacco- and Nicotine-Free Policy

-As a leader in health and wellness, State University of New York College at Cortland (SUNY Cortland) understands that health is as important as education.
+As a leader in health and wellness, State University of New York Cortland (SUNY Cortland) understands that health is as important as education.
 SUNY Cortland is dedicated to providing a safe, healthy, comfortable and productive living and learning environment for the entire campus community.
 Among the SUNY Cortland campus priorities are to become a national leader in the promotion of the physical, emotional, cultural and social well-being of all community members and to provide outstanding opportunities and support for healthy living.

 For the purposes of this document, the following definitions apply:

 - “Tobacco product” is defined as any product made or derived from tobacco or which contains nicotine, intended for human consumption, including, but not limited to: cigarettes, cigars, hookah, bidis, kreteks, electronic cigarettes, electronic aerosol delivery systems, and smokeless tobacco (including snus and chewing tobacco); term also includes herbal cigarettes (as defined by N.Y.
 Public Health Law 13-F) and nicotine-free electronic cigarettes.
 This definition does not include any product that has been approved by the U.S. Food and Drug Administration for sale as a tobacco use cessation product.

 - “Electronic Cigarette/Electronic Aerosol Delivery System” means an electronic device that, when activated, produces an aerosol that may be inhaled.
 This includes e-cigars, e-pipes, vape pens or e-hookahs.
 Electronic Aerosol Delivery System includes any component, and any liquid or other substance to be aerosolized, whether or not separately sold.
 Electronic Aerosol Delivery System does not include drugs, devices, or combination products authorized for sale by the state or U.S. Food and Drug Administration.

 - “University” is defined as SUNY Cortland.